West Gate Bridge: Installation of anti-suicide fencing

 In June 2008, Gabriela Garcia jumped off the West Gate Bridge with her 22-month-old son Oliver, and their bodies were found on the river bank below.

 Seven months later on 29 January 2009, a 4-year-old girl, Darcey Freeman, was thrown off the bridge by her father, Arthur Freeman.
 She survived the fall but later died in hospital.
 Freeman was found guilty of murder and sentenced to life in prison in April 2011; the apparent trigger for the incident was his recent separation and apparent fear of loss of access to the children (similar to the 2005 Robert Farquarson case).

 A week after that incident, on 5 February 2009, 17-year-old Allem Halkic jumped from the inbound lanes near the Todd Road exit on the Port Melbourne side of the bridge.
 On walking up the bridge he was reported to have said to the VicRoads operator via the emergency phone, "You better get someone here before I jump".
 Police responded within minutes of this, but were too late to save Halkic and found his body in the Westgate Park below.
 The case was significant as Halkic was a victim of cyberbullying in the days prior to this, and reportedly became the first death resulting from cyberbullying in Victoria.
 In October 2011 a coronial inquest was held into the death, again recommending (among other things) the installation of anti-suicide barriers on the bridge.

 Following these incidents, a temporary suicide barrier of concrete crash barriers topped with a welded mesh fence was erected from February 2009.
 A permanent metal mesh barrier was subsequently installed along the length of the bridge in 2010–11 at a cost of $20 million.
 The barrier is reported to have reduced suicides from the bridge by 85 per cent.

+In popular culture

+In 2026, the Melbourne Theatre Company performed the play, West Gate, written by Dennis McIntosh and directed by Iain Sinclair.